These simple tips will guarantee beautiful images you’ll love forever!

 So when I tell her that the photos aren’t just for her, she usually looks at me like I’m a little crazy.

-The thing is, mama, while it’s my job to make your session a magical experience and highlight the beauty of pregnancy, the truth is, I’ve got your baby in mind as I’m snapping away.
+The thing is, mama, while it’s my job as a maternity photographer to make your session a magical experience and highlight the beauty of pregnancy, the truth is, I’ve got your baby in mind as I’m snapping away.

 These photos are a brief glimpse into your life before you ever lay eyes on your child.